-The new-for-2014 Z Blue dial was a watershed release that proved even haughty Rolex can crack a smile.
+In 2007, Rolex dusted off the old Milgauss plans and brought this now cult model back to life.
+This also heralded the dawn of colored hands and tinted crystals at Rolex.
+Several years later, the Z Blue dial would become a watershed release that proved even haughty Rolex can crack a smile.
 This is a Rolex watch with élan, youthful energy, and zero pretense.
 In other words, this is the Rolex for watch fans who were reluctant to embrace Rolex.

 But even familiarity with the recent Milgauss line can’t prepare enthusiast eyes for the radiant spectacle of the Z Blue sunburst.
 A full metallic soleil that explodes from the cannon pinion, the Z Blue was designed expressly to evoke electrical arcing on a Nikola Tesla scale.